-Local priorities will be decided by initially around 25 community networks based around market town areas where communities will work with business and public sector agencies to have a louder voice and get things done in their local area.
+These networks will see communities work with business and public sector agencies to have a louder voice and get things done in their local area.

 Made up of community and business groups, town and parish councils and representatives from other local groups and public services, including local councillors, community networks will act as local agents for economic and social change.